laprade117/interactive-unet/README.md

 `interactive-unet`

-This will create the necessary folder structure an download some example data at the current working directory and then provide a link that can be opened in any web browser to access the interface.
+This will create the necessary folder structure at the current working directory and then provide a link that can be opened in any web browser to access the interface.

-The example data is loaded from the EPFL Electron Microscopy Mitochondira dataset located here: https://www.epfl.ch/labs/cvlab/data/data-em/

 Next, copy any 3D volumetric images that you want to segment into the `data/image_volumes` folder.
 Ensure they are stored as numpy (.npy) files in `uint8`.
 Shape and size doesn't matter as long as all the volumes that you place in this folder can all be loaded into RAM simultaneously.